angelstam/course-material-system/README.md

 - Support for more content types like images and other generic files.
 - Support for multiple Github repos.
 - Support for other file storage services.
-- Login using single sign-on using Azure or other external login.
+- Login with single sign-on using Azure or other external login.